nationalarchives/ds-wagtail/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Waited for all CI jobs to pass before requesting a review.
 - [ ] Added/updated tests and documentation where relevant.

-## For Reviewer/Developer

-- Before merging PR

-    `main` branch :

-        - check PR merge tile begins with `release/<major.minor.patch>:<default/custom description>`
+## Merging a feature or bug fix?

+1. Use the `Squash and merge` option to keep the target branch's commit history nice and clean.
-        - check PR merge tile begins with ticket number Ex `DF-XXX: Ticket name / short description`
+2. Where relevant, include the ticket number in commit title, e.g. `DF-XXX: Ticket name / short description`.

+## Merging a release branch?

-        - select `Create a merge commit`
+1. Use the `Create a merge commit` option to preserve the original commit IDs.

-    `develop` branch:

-        - check if merges into base branch are `not to be kept On Hold` and then proceed.
-        - check PR merge tile begins with ticket number Ex `DF-XXX: Ticket name / short description`
-        - select `Squash and merge`

-- After merging PR:

-  - check and arrange to deploy on platform-sh.
+2. Use the message format `release/<major.minor.patch>` when merging.

+## Deployment guidance

+1. Post to the appropriate Slack channel to check that it is okay to continue.
+2. To start a deployment, push the relevant branch to the `platform` remote.
+3. Update the appropriate Slack channel when the deployment is complete.
-  - update status on JIRA ticket on deployment.
+4. Update the status on the corresponding Jira ticket (where relevant).
-  - update slack on deployment progress of the JIRA ticket once deployed.